Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning.
-The primary application of our method is molecular generation for drug discovery, where composing pre-trained GFlowNets can accelerate the exploration of candidates balancing multiple therapeutic properties such as binding affinity, synthetic accessibility, and drug-likeness.
-By eliminating the need for retraining, our approach reduces computational costs and energy consumption, potentially democratizing access to multi-objective generative modeling for resource-constrained researchers.
+The primary application of our method is molecular generation for drug discovery, where composing pre-trained GFlowNets can accelerate the exploration of candidates balancing multiple properties such as binding affinity, synthetic accessibility, and drug-likeness.
 As with any molecular generation technology, dual-use concerns exist; however, our method composes existing models rather than introducing fundamentally new capabilities, and the generation of candidate molecules remains only one step in a complex pipeline requiring synthesis and experimental validation.
 We encourage continued development of safety guidelines and best practices for responsible deployment of generative models in scientific discovery.